Automatic Clustering for Unsupervised Risk Diagnosis of Vehicle Driving for Smart Road: Analysis

 \subsubsection{Well-performing Algorithms}

 ~

+Firstly, to boost modelling efficiency and narrow the search space of auto-tuning, algorithms are preliminarily shortlisted by examining the model stability and average performance.
+The well-performing algorithms are then used in the subsequent feature selection and fine-tuning.

-A total of 10 clustering algorithms are tested to find the best-match results with the data patterns, as well as considering various cluster notions and similarity measures (as discussed in Section 2.3).
+A total of 10 clustering algorithms are tested, which consider various cluster notions and similarity measures (as discussed in Section II.C).
 As an important hyperparameter, the numbers of clusters ($k$), is predefined within a range of values from 3 to 9.
-At this step, related hyperparameters are set using empirical values to preliminarily estimate the fundamental performance and stability of algorithms.
-The refined hyperparameter tuning can further deliver better results, but not a leap improvement, which is analysed in Section 4.3.
+Other hyperparameters are set using empirical values.

 Herein, each algorithm is run 10 replicates with random initialisations to test the model stability by $c_V(a,k)$, in which the results $y_t^{(a,k)}$ are estimated by $bSI$ and $\sigma(S_k)$, the algorithm stability $c_V (a)$ is then estimated by the mean value of $c_V(a,k)$ averaged on $k$, as shown in TABLE \ref{tab:4}.
 The algorithm Mini Batch K Means is discarded, which has potentially better $bSI$ scores but vibrates a bit in model stability, since repeatability is an essential criterion of model selection.